Guzpenha/guzblog/_pages/about.md

 I am a researcher in the field of information retrieval, interested in machine learning, ranking models, recommender systems, and natural language processing.
 I am currently at the fourth year of my PhD at TU Delft on the topic of conversational search and recommendation, under the supervision of [Claudia Hauff](https://chauff.github.io/){:target="_blank"}.

 I have BSc and MSc degrees from the department of Computer Science of UFMG, where I was supervised by [Rodrygo Santos](https://homepages.dcc.ufmg.br/~rodrygo/){:target="_blank"}.
-I worked as a data scientist for 3 years in Hekima, which was later bought by [iFood to boost AI talent base](https://www.zdnet.com/article/brazilian-unicorn-ifood-announces-acqui-hire-to-boost-ai-talent-base/){:target="_blank"}.
+I worked as a data scientist for 3 years in Hekima, which was later bought by [iFood to boost their AI talent base](https://www.zdnet.com/article/brazilian-unicorn-ifood-announces-acqui-hire-to-boost-ai-talent-base/){:target="_blank"}.

 I am also passionate about photography.
 Unlike research papers, photographs have no commitment to truth, and to me they serve to fulfill an artistic vision.
 I am working on my first street photography project, if you are curious check some 🖼️ [here](https://guzpenha.github.io/gallery/){:target="_blank"}.